 Luxurious and decadent, this paleo chocolate tart is made with crunchy, roasted hazelnut base and salted caramel filling.
 It’s absolutely amazing and will delight you and your guests.
 Gluten-free, dairy-free, grain-free.

-If you look at this tart and think it’s amazing, let me confirm that it totally is.
-In fact, I gave it to 6-7 people to try and everyone loved it and couldn’t believe that it was actually paleo-friendly.
+If you look at this tart and think it looks amazing, let me confirm that it totally is.
+In fact, I gave it to 6-7 people to try and everyone loved it and couldn’t believe that it was actually somewhat healthy and paleo-friendly.
 Even my boyfriend, who doesn’t have a sweet tooth at all, ate a full slice and raved about it along the way.

-The recipe for this tart comes from Let’s Eat Paleo cookbook by the most delightful The Merrymaker Sisters.
-Their e-book cookbook is filled with yummy, guilt-free paleo dishes, desserts, snacks and drinks but this tart – which was actually the last recipe in the book – caught my eye because it sounded and looked decadent, and I fancied a little weekend project.
+The recipe for this paleo chocolate tart comes from Let’s Eat Paleo cookbook by most delightful The Merrymaker Sisters.
+Their recipe e-book is filled with yummy, guilt-free paleo dishes, desserts, snacks and drinks but this chocolate hazelnut tart – which was actually the last recipe in the book – caught my eye because it sounded and looked decadent, and I fancied a little weekend project.

 There are a few processes involved in this recipe, but it’s actually pretty straightforward to make as I discovered, possibly due to the easy to follow instructions from Emma and Carla.
 I took a few photos along the way to make it even easier for you to follow.

 I haven’t changed the recipe as such but I have amended some of the ingredients, simply because of what I had in my own pantry and because of my strange compulsion to tinker with things.
-I left comments where I amended ingredients in case you get their e-book (and you should!) and wonder why some things are slightly different.
+I left comments in the full recipe where I amended ingredients in case you get their e-book (and you should!) and wonder why some things are slightly different.